top of page

 When writing IEP and treatment goals, I find it helpful to start with the end in mind and work backward.
 Consider what you want the child to (realistically) achieve in a one-year period.
 Once you have the overarching goal written, you can then write the objectives for each area.
 I usually write 3-4 objectives per goal area, but this can vary based on the child’s needs.

-SMART Counseling Treatment Goal Example
+SMART Counseling Anxiety Goal Example

 Objective 1: